Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Inclusion rationale

 Redox cofactor discovered in 1979 and characterized as a new class of coenzyme in 2003.
 Pyrroloquinoline quinone is naturally present in kiwi, parsley, green tea and breast milk, generally in minute quantities (nanograms per gram).
 It is one of the few redox cofactors identified since the last vitamin was discovered.
 PQQ stands out for its exceptional stability: it can perform thousands of redox cycles without degradation, whereas other antioxidants such as vitamin C are consumed after a single cycle.
 Research is particularly interested in its role in mitochondrial biogenesis, the process by which cells generate new mitochondria.
 The number and quality of mitochondria decline with age, a process that directly contributes to the loss of cellular energy.
 In the formula, PQQ forms a complementary duo with nicotinamide riboside (NR): NR fuels the NAD+ pathway for energy production in existing mitochondria, while PQQ supports the renewal of the mitochondrial pool itself.
 This complementarity between energy production and renewal of the energy infrastructure reflects an integrated approach to cellular metabolism.
+The formula uses MGCPQQ®, the pyrroloquinoline quinone produced by bacterial fermentation rather than chemical synthesis, and the form on which the main clinical trials rely.

 Selected form